LeeBohyun/mysql-tpcc/buffer_manager/buffer_miss_scenario_monitoring.md

 grep -c "single page flush" mysql_error.log
 ```

+8. Submit the report with the following content.
-8. Investigate why the free buffer frames are acquired by these steps with the according ratio, step 1, step 2, and step 3 respectively.
+- Investigate why the free buffer frames are acquired by these steps with the according ratio, step 1, step 2, and step 3 respectively.
-Also, choose which step exacerbates the transaction throughput the most, and explain why.
+- Choose which step exacerbates the transaction throughput the most, and explain why.